xlicoe/klotski-state-generator/README.md

-This is a klotski state generator for computational ENR 145.
+This is a Klotski state space tutorial for computational ENR 145.